A protester opposed to US annexation of Greenland flies the island’s flag outside the American embassy in Copenhagen, Denmark. AFP

 US President Donald Trump posted this message on Truth Social on January 14

-In a separate post referencing China and Russia, Mr Trump wrote: “Nato: Tell Denmark to get them out of here, NOW!
-Two dogsleds won’t do it!
-Only the USA can!!!”
+In another post referring to China and Russia, Mr Trump wrote: “Nato: Tell Denmark to get them out of here, now.
+Two dogsleds won’t do it.
+Only the USA can.”

-Greenland and Denmark have repeatedly said the island is not for sale and warned US annexation of the territory could spell the end of Nato.
+Greenland and Denmark have repeatedly said the island is not for sale and warned that US annexation of the territory could mean the end of Nato.
 The western military alliance is already responsible for defending Greenland, so a US move would essentially amount to an intra-Nato assault.

 The White House has refused to rule out using military force to seize the mineral-rich island.

-Before Wednesday's meeting at the White House, Greenland and Denmark said they had set about stepping up military presence in and around Greenland in close co-operation with Nato allies.
+Before Wednesday's meeting at the White House, Greenland and Denmark said they had begun increasing military presence in and around Greenland in close co-operation with Nato allies.

 The Danish Defence Ministry said a range of joint military drills would be conducted throughout the year as part of the preparation.